gwu-cs-sysprog/lectures/04/01_lecture.md

 This is backed by a simple API:

-- `getcwd` which lets you check out the current process' working directory, and
+- `getcwd` which lets you get the current process' working directory, and
 - `chdir` which enable the process to change its working directory.

 ```c